LISTEN-moe/documentation/api/favorites.md

 * `Key: yourapikey`

 ### URL Parameters
-* `/:songId` The id of the song you'd like to favourite.
+* `/:songId` The id of the song you would like to favourite.

 ### On Success
 **HTTP Code:** 200